-For day 6 and beyond, there is no coinsurance, copayment, or deductible for each Medicarecovered inpatient hospital stay.
+There is no coinsurance, copayment, or deductible for each Medicare-covered inpatient hospital stay.

 For inpatient hospital care, the cost sharing described above applies each time you are admitted to the hospital.
 Cost sharing is charged for each inpatient stay.
 A transfer to a separate facility type is considered a new admission.
 For each inpatient hospital stay, you are covered for unlimited days as long as the stay is covered in accordance with plan rules.
 Medicare hospital benefit periods do not apply.